Kochen-Specker Contextuality: Contextuality as a property of nature

 \subsubsection{Final considerations on KS contextuality experiments}

-To conclude this section, let us first briefly mention some other experimental tests of contextuality inequalities.
-The contextuality inequality from the Peres-Mermin square has also been tested using nuclear magnetic resonance \cite{Moussa:2010PRL}, with photons in its entropic version~\cite{QuPRA2020}, a similar inequality has been tested with photons \cite{LiuPRA2009}, and the Mermin star inequality has been tested with nitrogen-vacancy centers in diamond~\cite{vanDam:2019PRL}.
-The KCBS inequality and its generalizations have been tested with superconducting qubits \cite{JergerNC2016} photons \cite{AriasPRA2015,BorgesPRA2014}, ions \cite{Malinowski:2018PRA}, and \citet{UmSR2013,UmPRA2020} explored the connection to randomness generation.
+To conclude this section, we first mention some other experimental tests of contextuality inequalities.
+The contextuality inequality from the PM square has also been tested using nuclear magnetic resonance \cite{Moussa:2010PRL}, with photons in its entropic version~\cite{QuPRA2020}, a similar inequality has been tested with photons \cite{LiuPRA2009}, and the Mermin star inequality has been tested with nitrogen-vacancy centers in diamond~\cite{vanDam:2019PRL}.
+The KCBS inequality and its generalizations have been tested with superconducting qubits \cite{JergerNC2016}, photons \cite{AriasPRA2015,BorgesPRA2014}, and ions \cite{Malinowski:2018PRA}, and \citet{UmSR2013,UmPRA2020} explored the connection to randomness generation.

-The inequality of Yu and Oh has first been tested with photons by \citet{ZuPRL2012} \cite[see also the discussion in][]{Amselem:2013PRL,Reply_to_comm2013}.
+The inequality of Yu and Oh was first tested with photons by \citet{ZuPRL2012}; see also the discussion given by \citet[][]{Amselem:2013PRL,Reply_to_comm2013}.
 Further tests have been implemented with a single trapped ion \cite{Zhang:2013PRL} and nitrogen-vacancy centers in diamond \cite{Kong2012,Kong2016}.
-In a more recent experiment with a trapped ion, the compatibility relations of the observables have been studied in detail \cite{Leupold:2018PRL}.
-Finally, there are experimental works which aim at an observation of contextuality effects in classical systems \cite{FrustagliaPRL2016,ZhangPRL2019,LiSR2017}, see also the discussion of \citet{Markiewicznpj2019}.
+In a more recent experiment with a trapped ion, the compatibility relations of the observables were studied in detail \cite{Leupold:2018PRL}.
+Finally, there are experimental works that aim at an observation of contextuality effects in classical systems \cite{FrustagliaPRL2016,ZhangPRL2019,LiSR2017}; see also the discussion given by \citet{Markiewicznpj2019}.